suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

         with:
           commit_message: Automated publish
 ```
 **[I]** Next.js stores its cache in the `.next/cache` directory.
 This will persist the cache across builds for faster application rebuilds.
-E.g,, if I only updated my codebase but not the dependencies, this avoids re-bundling the dependencies.
+E.g., if I only updated my codebase but not the dependencies, this avoids re-bundling the dependencies.

 Improved deployment time by about ~30%! 🥰